Moving to Greenland Guide

 Even in the warmest summer months, the average temperature in Greenland doesn’t exceed 10°C, so it’s probably a good idea to pack a hot water bottle.
 Despite the average temperature being low, on the occasions when the temperature does rise the clear air and low moisture mean that you can see spectacular views for miles.

 Greenland is also host to a very low humidity, while this means the air is drier, so you’ll have to drink a lot more, it does have the advantage of meaning that you won’t feel quite as cold as you might expect.

 Greenland Average Monthly Temperatures and Rainfall

 Probably not the ideal location for vegetarians, the majority of Greenland meals revolve around a diet with large amounts of meats, most of which are sourced locally.
-It’s no surprised that Greenlands largest national export in 2016 was Non-fillet Frozen Fish ($305m).
+It’s no surprise that Greenland’s largest national export in 2016 was Non-fillet Frozen Fish ($305m).

-These meals, like much of Greenland’s culture, is tied to its Inuit history and past of hunting to survive in social solidarity.
-Even until the middle of the 1950’s there is strong evidence to suggest that Inuit’s still lived in Greenland, surviving in primitive communities and make shift dwellings.
+These meals, like much of Greenland’s culture, are tied to its Inuit history and past of hunting to survive in social solidarity.
+Even until the middle of the 1950’s there is strong evidence to suggest that the Inuit’s still lived in Greenland, surviving in primitive communities and make-shift dwellings.